Updated: Jul 12

 This incredible waterfall trail is certainly up there with my Hong Kong favourites.
-DO THIS TRAIL AFTER IT HAS RAINED.
+DO THIS TRAIL AFTER HEAVY RAIN.
 Not only will you see the main falls of Brides Pool in all their glory but several other smaller falls along the way, and at one point you will need to traverse a knee-deep jungle river crossing.
 This is a stunning and secluded spot all year round.
 The easy 3 hour hike is surrounded by sub-tropical jungle from start to finish and is one of the best opportunities to enjoy Hong Kong's wild side.

 Hike Location: New Territories, Plover Cove Country Park